-This CPS describes the procedures and routines which apply when registering and completing a certificate and for revoking and revocation checking of certificates.
-This CPS will refer to separate TeliaSonera Production CPS, which describes the premises, procedures and routines which apply for the Production of TeliaSonera CA Services.
+This CPS describes the procedures and routines which apply to CA certificate life cycle.
+This CPS will refer to separate TeliaSonera Production CPS, which describes the premises, procedures and routines which apply for the Production of TeliaSonera CA Services including CA key management life cycle.